 Some people are more productive when they study in short spurts every day, while others find it is better to learn for more extended periods less frequently.

-Find out what your ideal study schedule is and stick to it so that you can get the most out of your study time.
+Please find your ideal study schedule and stick to it to get the most out of it.

 15. Do a quick revision test to test what you have studied

 A revision test is one quick way to test what you have learned.

 You can take this test after studying for about 10 or 15 minutes, which will keep your quiz relatively short.

 When taking the quiz, do not look at your notes; instead, ask yourself how each concept relates.

 This way, you will be able to remember the information, and it will help you assess your strengths and weaknesses.

 It is also essential to make sure that you take practice exams to see how well you are likely to do on the real thing.